cypress-io/cypress-example-todomvc/readme.md

 1. Add your repo to Travis CI
 2. Add your project's `secret key` to Travis CI

 This secret key is how Cypress verifies your project is allowed to run in CI.
-This key can (currently) only be obtained from the CLI Tool.
+This key can only be obtained from the CLI Tool (currently).

 #### Add your repo to Travis CI